sousum/Tensorflow-2.0-Practical-Advanced/README.md

 After running the code, file becomes more than 25MB.
 Hence, loaded file without running it. load it on google colab and run it.
 Image file is loaded.

 TOPICS LEFT
-1) Transfer learning project 2
+1) Transfer learning project 2 ------> uploaded skeleton code.
+Solve the error in future.